MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-maintain.md

 2. Select the fixed asset that you want to record maintenance for, and then choose the **Maintenance Registration** action.
 3. On the **Maintenance Registration** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-## To post maintenance costs from a fixed asset G/L journal
+## <a name="to-post-maintenance-costs-from-a-fixed-asset-gl-journal"></a>To post maintenance costs from a fixed asset G/L journal

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Depreciation Book List**, and then choose the related link.
 2. Select the depreciation book that is assigned to the fixed asset, and then choose the **Edit** action.